 Employability and Disability

 In particular, the Centre for Inclusive Learning Support at the University of Worcester was successful in its bid for a National Teaching Fellowship (NTFS) project, ‘Employability and Disability’ (2009/2011).
-This is a collaborative project between the University of Worcester (lead) and the Universities of Glocestershire and Plymouth to improce the employability of disabled students.
+This is a collaborative project between the University of Worcester (lead) and the Universities of Gloucestershire and Plymouth to improve the employability of disabled students.

 • enable employers to meet the needs of disabled students in their work placement experience, foundation degrees, sandwich courses and/or internships.

 Employers may also find the following links helpful:

 The Employers’ Forum on Disability claims to be the world’s leading employers’ organisation focused on disability as it affects business.
 Its mission is to enable companies to become disability confident by making it easier to recruit and retain disabled employees and to serve disabled customers.
-The website hosts a wide range of resources and publications to support employers.
+The website hosts a wide range of resources and publications to support employer.

 The GUIDE project: Guidelines for Teachers Working with Students with Medium-light Cognitive Impairment.

 The project is focused on teachers working in secondary schools with students about 12-18, depending on national education systems.

 On this website you will find information about the project, its objectives and activities, as well being able to access materials developed in the project